 “We’re not ready to give up the fight via legislation.
 We are committed to passing legislation,” she said.

-To show that there is indeed public support for legalization, the ACLU sent a petition demanding legalization to the Governor and the legislature which had 2,000 signatures attached.
+To show there is indeed public support for legalization, the ACLU sent a petition demanding legalization to the Governor and the legislature, which had 2,000 signatures attached.
 They also plan to push for op-eds to be placed in major outlets across the states.

 The ACLU leads the New Jersey United for Marijuana Reform (NJUMR) coalition of civil rights groups, doctors, faith leaders, and criminal justice advocates that have been seeking to advance cannabis legalization.
-The ACLU and the NJUMR are adamant about the legislation is that a referendum would delay the process and vastly complicate the process.
-In addition, they are looking for more advocates to join to push for racial and social justice.
+The ACLU and the NJUMR are adamant a referendum would delay the process and vastly complicate the process.
+They are looking for more advocates to join to push for racial and social justice.

-While nine of the 11 states that legalized cannabis via a ballot referendum, New Jersey’s ballot referendum mechanism does not allow such a simple process.
-Here it requires the legislature to pass a bill to add it to the ballot in the first place.
+Nine of the 11 states that legalized cannabis do so via a ballot referendum.
+However, New Jersey’s ballot referendum mechanism does not allow such a simple process.
+It requires the legislature to pass a bill to add it to the ballot in the first place.
 They worry the wording of the questioning they could confuse voters.